-The win-win match of IoT and telemedicine gives birth to an Internet of Medical Things (IoMT).
-This means using medical devices like EKG monitors, along with mobile applications, to track health conditions.
+The win-win match of IoT and telemedicine has given birth to the Internet of Medical Things (IoMT).
+This means using medical devices like EKG monitors, along with mobile apps, to track health conditions.

 Extended Reality (XR)

 Also, the combination of AR and AI could be very effective in the treatment and monitoring during the pandemic when it is crucial to decrease the number of in-person contacts.
-Medical personnel and patients can avoid in-person contact by using the XR sets, while AI-based products will guarantee constant access to the patients' health indicators and report when something goes wrong.
+Medical personnel and patients can avoid in-person contact by using the XR sets, while AI-based products help guarantee constant access to the patients' health indicators and report when something goes wrong.

 Challenges in Telemedicine App Development